-[Section 27G inserted: No. 70 of 2006 s.
-10(1).]
+[Section 27G inserted: No. 9 of 2023 s.
+26.]

 27H.
-Liability of natural persons, partners, bodies corporate and officers
+Liability of individuals, partners, bodies corporate and licensed managers

 (1) If an employee of a bookmaker who is a natural person commits an offence against this Act related to the business of the bookmaker, the bookmaker is to be treated as having committed an offence and is liable to the penalty prescribed for the offence committed by the employee.